 In May 2011, the FASB issued Accounting Standards Update (ASU) 2011-04, Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRs, (ASU 2011-04).
 ASU 2011-04 converges the fair value measurement guidance in U.S. GAAP and International Financial Reporting Standards (IFRSs).
 Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in existing guidance.
 In addition, ASU 2011-04 requires additional fair value disclosures.
-The Company adopted ASU 2011-04 in the quarter ended March 31, 2012 and included the additional required disclosures in Note 5.
+The Company adopted ASU 2011-04 in the quarter ended March 31, 2012.